 Reflections on My New Tango Home

 Since moving to this city, I’ve been dancing at this particular milonga for about two years.
 The dance floor is a rectangular space, approximately 45 feet long and 30 feet wide.
-Typically, 40 to 50 people come here to dance, most of them seasoned tango dancers in their 50s, 60s, and 70s, with a handful of younger or less-experienced participants.
-The gender ratio is approximately 27 men to 23 women, putting the men at a slight disadvantage.
-Interestingly, a couple of women prefer to lead, and most men tend to avoid dancing with these female leaders, which exacerbates the shortage of followers.
+Typically, around 40 to 50 people gather here—mostly seasoned tango dancers in their 50s, 60s, and 70s, with a few younger or less experienced participants.
+The gender ratio hovers around 27 men to 23 women, which puts men at a slight disadvantage.
+Interestingly, a couple of women prefer to lead, and most men avoid dancing with these female leaders, further exacerbating the shortage of followers.

 No comments: